 His research appears in the American Political Science Review, American Journal of Political Science, The Journal of Politics, Comparative Political Studies, Political Analysis, and many other journals and edited volumes.
 He also co-organizes the Japanese Politics Online Seminar Series (JPOSS), in addition to co-editing the Japan Decides election series.
 His CV gives a complete record of his research and professional activities.
 Current working papers are available here.

-He earned his MA (2009) and PhD (2012) in political science from the University of California, San Diego, and his BA (2005) in political science and Italian from the University of California, Los Angeles.
+He earned his PhD (2012) and MA (2009) in political science from the University of California, San Diego, and his BA (2005) in political science and Italian from the University of California, Los Angeles.
 From 2012 to 2013, he was a postdoctoral fellow at the Walter H. Shorenstein Asia-Pacific Research Center (APARC) at Stanford University.
 From 2013 to 2021, he was an Assistant Professor and then an Associate Professor (untenured rank) in the Department of Government at Harvard University.
 From 2021-2023, he was the Gerald L. Curtis Visiting Associate Professor of Modern Japanese Politics and Foreign Policy in the Department of Political Science and School of International and Public Affairs at Columbia University.